markyakushev/mtls-openshift/README.md

 To get around this limitation, follow these steps

-1. Generate a new self-signed certificates
+1. Generate a new self-signed certificate

    ```
    openssl genrsa -out client1.key 2048